binoc-graveyard/aura-fiveohpoint2/docs/CONTRIBUTING.md

     }
     ```
 3. Comment your code where prudent!
 Documenting what you're doing, especially in a complex piece of code, is very important to keep it easy to debug.
 4. Try not to write "as compact as possible" source code.
 Many languages have facilities to write very compact source code by gluing a lot of statements together on single lines, but you should avoid this to keep it readable.
-Other people than yourself will be looking at and trying to understand your code, and it's important to keep proper paragraphing, whitespace and above all logical names for variables and functions.
+Other people than yourself will be looking at and trying to understand your code, and it's important to keep proper paragraphing, white-space and above all logical names for variables and functions.

 ## Commit Message Style
+**THIS SECTION NEEDS TO BE REWRITTEN SO IGNORE FOR NOW..**

 With rare exception, it is advisable to use the following style for commit messages.
 This ensures proper tracking and linking of commits to issues.